 - No updates are available in the system: No new available updates.
-The latest Release is installed. - Online connection setting is set to None (Offline): Software Updates are not available when the online connection setting is None (Offline). - Installed Release of the product is EOL, and no updates are available: This product has been discontinued.
-Please contact your Johnson Controls office for further details. - Installed Release of the product is EOL, but some updates are available: The installed product has been discontinued.
+The latest Release is installed. - Online connection setting is set to None (Offline): Software Updates are not available when the online connection setting is None (Offline). - Installed Release of the product is EOL (end of life), and no updates are available: This product has been discontinued.
+Please contact your Johnson Controls office for further details. - Installed Release of the product is EOL (end of life), but some updates are available: The installed product has been discontinued.
 Please download and install the latest Release.